CFiggers/janet-lsp/README.md

 Current features include:

-- [x] Partial auto-completion based on defined symbols
+- [x] Auto-completion based on symbols in the Janet Standard Library and defined in user code
 - [x] On-hover definition of symbols as returned by `(doc ,symbol)`
 - [x] Inline compiler errors
+- [x] Pop-up signature help

 Planned features include:

-- [ ] Additional autocompletion support
 - [ ] Jump to definition/implementation
 - [ ] Find references from definition/implementation
 - [ ] Refactoring helps